irgendwienet/SnakeInAFrame/readme.md

 ## Wiring

-The three cables from the LED matrix are connected as follows: one goes to GND, another to +5V, and the last one to GPIO06.
+The three cables from the LED matrix are connected as follows: one goes to GND, another to +5V, and the last one to GPIO12.
 That's all that's needed for the display setup.

 These old joysticks are essentially composed of switches connected to a common signal.
 Each button simply shorts this common signal to one of the pins on the sub-D connector.
 To set it up, simply connect the common signal to GND and the other pins to some GPIOs configured as inputs with pull-up resistors enabled."

 ![](docs/wiring.png)

+On some different boards the GPIOs my have other names:
+ - GPIO_12 output for LED = D6
+ - GPIO_00 input joystick right = D3
+ - GPIO_04 input joystick left = D2
+ - GPIO_05 input joystick down = D1
+ - GPIO_13 input joystick up = D7
+ - GPIO_14 input joystick fire = D5

 ## Software